Structural Organization In Animals

 (a) Prostomium and peristomium

 Answer: Prostomium is the frontmost part of the earthworm.
 This is not called a true segment as it doesn’t contain typical organs of an annelida.
-Peristomium is from where the true segment of the earthworm body starts.
+The true segment of the earthworm’s body begins from the peristomium.

 (b) Septal nephridium and pharyngeal nephridium

 Answer: Septal nephridia are present on both sides of intersegmental septa of earthworm, while pharyngeal nephridia are present in the 4th, 5th and 6th segments.
 They are same; in terms of structure and function.

 Question 5.
 What are the cellular components of blood?

 Answer: Red Blood Cells and White Blood Cells.